LearnBoost/up/README.md

 - `-w`/`--watch`

   - Whether to watch for changes.
-  - Watches the directory that's active when the command is run.
+  - Watches the working directory for changes.

 - `-r`/`--require` `<mod>`